 If we look at the breakdown of the CEOs time mentioned earlier on, 21% goes towards strategy, 4% on operating plans, and 4% on mergers and acquisitions.
 Let's also factor in the stress, which we know can slow down a process.

 Why not reduce the stress, and some of the workloads with an outsourced Chief Strategy Officer (CSO).
 This is someone who can enter the business and devise a short and long term strategy, without the myopic thinking that can ruin a business.
-With one step in the business and one outside the business, the CSO can provide insight into what the business looks like towards its clients, and inwards, how the business is operating.
+With one step in the business and one step outside the business, the CSO can provide insight into what the business looks like towards its clients, how it looks within, and how the business is operating.
 With a CSO in place, they can also continuously assess the situation, to ever increase the strategy/business going forward.

-The CSO's fresh eyes can also evaluate new opportunities to leverage growth through a merger or acquisition, or even build the new entity using current resources to make the business more profitable.
+The CSO's fresh eyes can also evaluate new opportunities to leverage growth through a merger or acquisition, or even build a new entity using current resources to make the business more profitable.

 In fact, an outsourced CSO can save as much as 26% of the CEOs time as some of the responsibilities have been delegated to the CSO (i.e. Step 1: Delegate).
-This is just over a quarter of a CEO's time or approximately 15hrs.
+This is just over a quarter of a CEO's time or approximately 15hrs a week.
 This freed up time made available (red below) can then be used to focus on other areas and/or lowering the CEO's stress.

 The team at Emergent Works are different, in that it is a team of cost-effective senior business management consultants with a proven track record that work as your CSO to firstly determine your strategy going forward and then assists in its implementation on a continuous basis.
 Specialising in sales, marketing and more, we aim to help grow your business.